christina-shao/Environmental-Sensor-System/README.md

 # Environmental-Sensor-System
 Code for an Arduino-based sensor system to be implemented on a car rig for an experiment to inform the propulsion selection for an unmanned aerial system to be used in the SAE aero design competition in May 2022.

+Developed for the University of Toronto Aerospace Team's SAE aero design team propulsion team.

 ## Code
 The system uses pressure readings from a pitot tube with static and a DHS temperature and humidity sensor to supplement the data obtained from our propellor test bench.
 The arduino then streams the airspeed, temperature, and humidity readings to a monitor while storing them to the on-board SD card.